- What we do

 - My RCP

 Learning to Make a Difference is all about empowering junior doctors to learn and develop skills in quality improvement and put these new skills into practice to make a real difference to their patient care.
 Find information and examples on how to get quality improvement projects started and keep going until the project is completed.

-- Drop-in Webex sessions are being held on Monday evenings at 6pm from 23 September until 16 December.
-Want to know how to get started?
-Is your project aim a good one?
-Not sure what to measure?
+- Drop-in quality improvement support sessions are being held on Monday evenings at 8pm.
+Not sure what to measure or how many measurements are enough?
+Need help with run charts or driver diagrams?
 Now is your chance to ask the experts.
-Details of how to join are in the Webex flyer in the downloads section.
+Details of how to join are in the flyer in the downloads section.

 - Use the resources, links and examples on this site to help get your project underway